rickstaa/volya-ranker-discord-bot/README.md

 # volya-ranker-discord-bot

-A discord bot that can be used to get the rank and tier of a VOLYA NFT.
+A small discord bot that I created as a community member of the VOLYA NFT project.
+This bot can be used to get the rank and tier of a VOLYA NFT.
 The bot currently adds rank and rarity tier info to Magic Eden listings and sales and can return these ranks and tiers using the `/rank` command.

 ## How to use